A Primer on Zeta Functions and Decomposition Spaces: Future Directions

 \item Construct the incidence algebra of $\widetilde{S}_{\bullet}(\cat{Var}_{k})$ and identify its zeta function.
 One question we have is: in what ways do this abstract zeta function interact with or even determine the Hasse--Weil, derived $\ell$-adic, motivic and other zeta functions? \end{enumerate}

-Despite not having answers to these questions yet, we believe there is a great deal of information hidden in the structure of $\widetilde{S}_{\bullet}(\cat{Var}_{k})$ that can shine a new light on structural aspects of zeta functions.
+Despite not having answers to these questions yet, there is a great deal of information hidden in the structure of $\widetilde{S}_{\bullet}(\cat{Var}_{k})$ and related simplicial objects that can shine a new light on structural aspects of zeta functions.